mv92/mv92/README.md

 I'm a front-end developer from Republic of Moldova 🇲🇩.

-Started as a PHP freelancer in early 2018 and then switched to the front-end in the mid 2018. <br/>
+Started as a PHP freelancer in Q4 of 2017 and then switched to the front-end in the Q3 of 2018. <br/>
 My main stack is Vue + TS + SCSS.<br/>
 Also worked on projects with: Nuxt.js, Next.js, React, Node.js, Nest.js.